simo121213/simo121213/README.md

 - 👋 Hi, I’m @simo121213
-- 👀 I’m interested in ...learning programming and  making a positive impact on society and the environment
+- 👀 I’m interested in ...learning programming and to make a positive impact on society and the environment
 - 🌱 I’m currently learning ...computer programming
 - 💞️ I’m looking to collaborate on ...
+IYF Weekend  Academy
 - 📫 How to reach me ...simonmugo030@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...Animals can experience time differently from humans.